Do You Have a Win at all Costs Culture?

 Win at All Costs Culture

 Winning matters.
-Everybody loves a winner.
-Whether competing at sports or at the “game” of business, the goal is to win.
-But at what cost?
-Does a win at all costs culture make sense?
-How much are you willing to sacrifice to win?
-Your integrity, your reputation, your livelihood, your freedom?
+Everyone loves a winner.
+In sports and in the business “game,” success is often defined by one thing — winning.
+But the more important question is: at what cost?
+Does a win-at-all-costs culture truly make sense?
+How much are you willing to sacrifice to come out on top — your integrity, your reputation, your livelihood, or even your freedom?

 The Influence of Culture